France's Sarkozy plays up crisis in campaign rally

 "People of France, give Nicolas Sarkozy a red card.
 Let's get him off the pitch," she said as some 2,000 supporters cheered and brandished symbolic red cards.

-In a new survey by TNS Sofres, 54 percent of respondents said they were "certain" not to vote for Sarkozy in a runoff.
+A survey by TNS Sofres published on Sunday showed 54 percent of respondents were "certain" they would not vote for Sarkozy in a runoff.

 Sarkozy's bid to reach out to ordinary voters, underpinned by a pledge this week to hold regular referendums on policy, seemed to respond to criticism early in his term over his chumminess with the rich, who benefited from his tax cuts, and his penchant for luxury yachts and private jets.